DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) 1.2.0 MAJOR all around update!

+- MAJOR: ANOTHER PARSER! nlpnet has been integrated into the library & can be called exactly like nltk or pattern
+- MAJOR: Dependency downloader GUI!
+This will allow you to only download the libraries required for your needs.
+I am aware these dependencies are currently VERY large, and I am working on reducing the size.
+Please check back for updates and a newer version to address this
+- A bug in the client GUI should be fixed
+- travis-ci monitoring and testing.
+This is another way to test out code to make sure it is release-ready before published
+- Minor code refactoring

-( Latest ) 1.1.3 BUG FIX, VERY IMPORTANT IF YOU DOWNLOADED VERSION 1.1.2:
+1.1.3 BUG FIX, VERY IMPORTANT IF YOU DOWNLOADED VERSION 1.1.2:

 - There is a bug that causes the library to not be usable.
 To fix this, upgrade to 1.1.3